rjseymour66/effective-go/README.md

 }
 ```
 The `<-t.C` line blocks the `for range` loop until the ticker sends a value every _n_ seconds.
 When the `t.C` channel unblocks, then the function can send a request from the `in` channel to the `out` channel.

+# Context

+A function that accepts a context should always check if the context is canceled.

+`Background` creates a non-cancelable context.
+Then, you can derive a cancelable timeout context using the `WithTimeout` function.

+The signal package has a NotifyContext function to catch an OS signal.